 Multilingualism and plurilingualism

 I have a commitment to supporting and promoting linguistic diversity, and a particular research interest in multilingual policy and pedagogy in different contexts.
 I have carried out research in the field of urban education, focusing on ways in which learners' plurilingualism can be supported in order to benefit the individual as well as the community as a whole.
 My research into education for linguistic diversity encompasses areas such as community languages, complementary education, language planning, diversification, language awareness, English as an Additional Language and methodologies for less taught languages.
 I also argue that every teacher is a language teacher, and that teachers should draw on a student’s full linguistic repertoire to enable them to reach their potential.
 I work closely with the Council of Europe’s European Centre for Modern Languages (ECML) on a range of projects in this field.
 I am now co-coordinating a major project as part of a cooperation between the European Commission and the ECML of the Council of Europe, which is supporting EU member states to develop inclusive practices in migration contexts (see Supporting Multilingual Classrooms).
-I am also interested in working with social workers to build capacity in supporting communities of migrant, refugee and asylum seeker backgrounds and have just started a European research project called Home away from Home, which includes organisations in Croatia, Austria, Belgium, and Germany.
+I am also interested in working with social workers to build capacity in supporting communities of migrant, refugee and asylum seeker backgrounds and have been working on a European research project called Home away from Home, which includes organisations in Croatia, Austria, Belgium, and Germany.
 Most recently I have begun to publish on the meaning of learner autonomy within the context of a globalised, multilingual society, exploring the concept of collective autonomy and thus bringing together my two main areas of interest.